The importance and value of human resource data

 I spend a lot of my time supporting CHROs and CEOs as they transform their HR strategies.
 They almost always include some element of HR technology and analytics.
 Though whatever the project, the most rewarding part for me is knowing we’ve made a meaningful impact on the employees in that organisation.
 I never get tired of that feeling.

-On October 1 2018, he announced the launch of the Global HR Collective, a social enterprise to raise $1M for grassroots charities that support mental health advocacy & women entrepreneurs.
+In addition to his professional undertakings, on October 1 2018, he announced the launch of the Global HR Collective, a social enterprise to raise $1M for grassroots charities that support mental health advocacy & women entrepreneurs.